Stable subgroups of graph products: Introduction

 \begin{ques} Does a characterization of stable subgroups similar to \Cref{thm-intro:recognizing-stable} hold when the vertex groups are allowed to be finite? \end{ques}

-In \cite{RAAGstable}, as a consequence of the characterizations of stable subgroups in RAAGs, it is also shown that stable subgroups of RAAGs are free \cite[Prop 8.1, 8.2]{RAAGstable}.
-In the case of graph products, we get the following generalization as a direct consequence of \Cref{thm-intro:recognizing-stable}, the contact graph being a quasi-tree, and the fact that groups which quasi-isometrically embed into quasi-trees are virtually free (see for example \cite[Corollary 10.7]{Button2023}).
+Our final observation concerns what stability implies about subgroup type.
+Stable subgroups of RAAGs are free, by \Cref{thm:StableInRAAG} and \cite[Prop 8.1, 8.2]{RAAGstable}.
+For graph products, we get the following generalization as a direct consequence of \Cref{thm-intro:recognizing-stable}, the contact graph being a quasi-tree, and the fact that groups which quasi-isometrically embed into quasi-trees are virtually free (see for example \cite[Corollary 10.7]{Button2023}).

-\begin{cor} Let $\Gamma$ be a finite simple graph with no isolated vertices and $\mathcal{G}=\set{G_v}{v\in V(\Gamma)}$ a collection of finitely generated infinite groups.
-The stable subgroups of $\gp$ are virtually free. \end{cor}
+\begin{cor} Let $\Gamma$ be a finite simple graph with no isolated vertices, and $\mathcal{G}=\set{G_v}{v\in V(\Gamma)}$ be a collection of finitely generated infinite groups.
+The stable subgroups of the graph product $\gp$ are virtually free. \end{cor}

-In the non-hyperbolic cases of both RAAGs of connected graphs and mapping class groups, there is an additional characterization of stable subgroups: they are exactly the infinite-index Morse subgroups \cite{HKim,Tran2019}.
-This is not the case for RACGs \cite[Theorem 1.11 and Corollary 1.12]{Tran2019}, however it could plausibly hold for graph products of infinite groups.

-\begin{ques} Let $\Gamma$ be a finite connected simple graph and $\mathcal{G}=\set{G_v}{v\in V(\Gamma)}$ a collection of finitely generated infinite groups.
-Do the stable subgroups of $\gp$ coincide with the infinite-index Morse subgroups? \end{ques}

-\begin{rem} In private correspondence, Anthony Genevois suggested an alternate proof of \Cref{cor:virtually free} using Stallings-Dunwoody decompositions that would apply more generally to non-torsion infinite-index accessible Morse subgroups, further motivating \Cref{ques:infindex}. \end{rem}

-\textbf{Organization of the paper.} \Cref{sec:background} is dedicated to the introduction of the concepts and notation we will use throughout the paper. \Cref{sec:DD} is dedicated to the study of disk diagrams, which are the main technical tool of this paper.
-Their study serves in the proof of (\ref{thm-part-intro:recognizing-stable-ploxo})$\Longrightarrow$(\ref{thm-part-intro:recognizing-stable-qi}) of \Cref{thm-intro:recognizing-stable}. \Cref{sec:main_proof} is dedicated to proving \Cref{thm-intro:recognizing-stable}; the diagram below describes how this theorem is proved for the convenience of the reader.
-Finally, in \Cref{sec:purely-loxodromic}, we study the link between stable and purely loxodromic subgroups of graph products.
+\textbf{Organization of the paper.} \Cref{sec:background} introduces the concepts and notation we use throughout the paper. \Cref{sec:DD} is dedicated to the study of disk diagrams, which are our main technical tool.
+Their study serves in the proof of (\ref{thm-part-intro:recognizing-stable-ploxo})$\Longrightarrow$(\ref{thm-part-intro:recognizing-stable-qi}) of \Cref{thm-intro:recognizing-stable}. \Cref{sec:main_proof} gives the proof of \Cref{thm-intro:recognizing-stable}; the diagram below describes how this theorem is proved for the convenience of the reader.
+Finally, in \Cref{sec:purely-loxodromic} and \Cref{sec:morse}, we study the link between stable, purely loxodromic, and Morse subgroups of graph products.

 \textbf{Acknowledgments.} The authors are grateful to the organizers of the 2023 Women in Groups, Geometry, and Dynamics program, where our collaboration started.
 We would like to thank Anthony Genevois for his feedback, both at the beginning of this project and on a later draft, and for his enlightening comments on \cite{Genevois2019}.
 Our thanks also to Chris Cashen and Annette Karrer for their explanation of the case of right-angled Coxeter groups.